Overview

 - Heavy users (50+ puffs daily): Daily charging

-The Plus model extends these estimates by roughly 40%, while the Mini reduces them proportionally.
+The Plus model extends these estimates by about 40%, while the Mini reduces them proportionally.

 Puff Counter

-The integrated puff counter tracks total draws up to 9,999 before resetting.
+The puff counter tracks total draws up to 9,999 before resetting.
 This is useful for:

 - Monitoring daily consumption